Emanuel-School/170-algorithm-design-methods/README.md

 - **clearance/**: Assessment-style review tasks for checking logic and flow.
 - **mission/**: A major design task involving full decomposition and refinement.
 - **debrief/**: A structured reflection task to evaluate your approach and thinking.
-- **reference/**: Supplementary material including pseudocode conventions and formatting guidelines.

 ## Instructions

 1. Clone or download the files you need.
+This can also be done directly from the textbook.
 2. Work locally using your preferred IDE or notebook environment.
 3. Save your progress in your own GitHub repository.
-4. Use the `operations-manual/` as your go-to reference for decomposition, desk checking, and structure charts.
+4. Use the Manual in the textbook as your go-to reference for decomposition, desk checking, and structure charts.

-## Licence

-Materials are provided for educational use only within the Stage 6 Software Engineering curriculum.